aaannndddyyy/resume/coverletters/OpDemand.md

 Hello,

-My name is Sam Dodrill and I would like to apply for your open position as a Linux Intern in Enterprise PaaS.
+My name is Christine Dodrill and I would like to apply for your open position as a Linux Intern in Enterprise PaaS.
 I have been following Docker passively for a while now, but what sold me on it and what has made it part of my daily workflow was a few tools I had made on top of docker.